 W&M Express Transfers

-Refunds for withdrawal from the College, Dropped Classes and/or Reduced Course Load
+Refunds for withdrawal from the university, Dropped Classes and/or Reduced Course Load

-If you are planning to withdraw from the College, please see the College's withdrawal schedule for tuition and fee adjustment guidelines.
+If you are planning to withdraw from William & Mary, please see the university's withdrawal schedule for tuition and fee adjustment guidelines.
 Depending on your course load and the date you drop a course, you may or may not be entitled to a reduction in tuition and fees.
 If you have questions regarding a possible tuition reduction, please contact our office for refund information at (757) 221-1220 or [[bursar]].

-Students withdrawing from all classes or below half-time and whose financial aid has not been confirmed will be responsible for all charges still owed to The College.
+Students withdrawing from all classes or below half-time and whose financial aid has not been confirmed will be responsible for all charges still owed to William & Mary.
 Financial Aid may not be disbursed if the student is no longer enrolled.
 Contact the Financial Aid Office at (757) 221-2420 before withdrawing from all classes or below half-time.

 Federal Financial Aid